BukkitPE/BukkitPE/README.md

 # Acknowledgements

-- The in code in BukkitPE is from PocketMine-MP.
+- The in code in BukkitPE is from[PocketMine-MP](https://github.com/PocketMine/PocketMine-MP).
 All original code structure and base was written by the PocketMine Team.
 But some features was added/removed to make BukkitPE more stable.
 So we are giving @PocketMine full credit.
 Without it BukkitPE would of been made

 # FEATURES
 - [x] Performance optimization (Our #1 Goal!)